hodl-dot-farm/hodl-farm-tezos-website/index.md

 layout: about
 ---

-Welcome to our staking services!

-Please pick your currency:
+Welcome to our cryptocurrency staking services!
+Please pick your favourite token:

 ## Polkadot (DOT)